quantumcore/supercharge/README.md

 make linux
 ```

-This will generate the Supercharge agent named ``WindowsAV.exe`` with a Windows ICON.
+This will generate the Supercharge agent named ``WindowsAV.exe`` with an ICON.

 #### Server Side Settings